AINER/File-Difference-Calculator/README.md

 [Node.js](https://nodejs.org/en)

 ### Installation
-Clone this repo and use
+Clone this repo and use:
 ```
 make install
 ```